 Also, we used dried cherries for the fruit, but you can use whatever dried fruit you like or have on hand.
 We'll macerate or soak the dried cherries in a bit of coffee liqueur for extra flavor, but if you prefer you can always just soak the dried fruit in hot water for 10-20 minutes to rehydrate them enough so when the muffins bake the dried fruit is a bit more tender and not tough and chewy.

 - 1/4 cup Brown Sugar (55g)

 - 1/2 teaspoon ground Ginger powder

-- Coffee Liqueur, enough to cover the dried cherries
+- Coffee Liqueur or dark Rum (optional), enough to cover the dried fruit

 - 1 teaspoon Baking Powder

 - 1 1/2 teaspoons ground Cinnamon

 - 2 teaspoons fresh grated Ginger , or 1 teaspoon ground dried ginger